How Each State Is Managing Schools Amid the COVID-19 Pandemic

 Many hoped the holidays would provide a respite from the unpredictability of schools’ schedules.
-Even after the winter break, if and how school can stay open changes almost on a daily basis.
+Even after the winter break, if and how school can operate changes almost daily.

 24/7 Wall St. reviewed guidelines released by state governors and health and education departments as well as news articles to create a current list of school restrictions and re-closures in every state.

+In an effort to make school closures more predictable, many school districts have established a threshold for the number of confirmed COVID-19 cases per student and staff.
+That way, parents know if a closure is imminent and can prepare in advance.
+Some schools have started administering COVID-19 rapid tests as a way to minimize the risk of transmission and remain open.

-However, since November, school closures have lasted more than a few days, with some moving to full-time online instruction even after the winter break.
-With the coronavirus pandemic still wreaking havoc on the U.S., switching to remote learning until further notice is increasingly an option.
-Teachers in some states are recommending that schools close for in person instruction and remain that way until the rest of the academic year.
+However, with the coronavirus pandemic still wreaking havoc in nearly every state in the country, switching to remote learning until further notice has increasingly been an option.
+With vaccination campaigns underway, teachers in some states have asked that schools close for in-person instruction until staff are able to get the shot.

-The parameters for shutting down schools for in-person instruction are not uniform and are up to each school to determine.
-At the beginning of the school year, some schools decided to go fully remote only after one confirmed COVID-19 case.
-Later, school districts didn’t shut down a school until dozens of COVID-19 cases were confirmed.
-Now, some schools move to full-time remote learning just as a precaution if there is a rise in infections in the community.

-Almost a year after the first case of coronavirus was confirmed in the U.S., the pandemic continues to spread across the country even as the COVID-19 vaccinations began nationwide.
-From Dec.
-19 to Dec.
-2020 — here is a timeline of coronavirus spread.
+Though over the summer states issued guidelines on how schools should open, by January every school district and school has developed its own set of rules for remote, hybrid, and in-person instruction.

+The second year of the coronavirus pandemic is perhaps more optimistic as millions of people across the country have already been vaccinated.
+Still, school life may not go back to pre-COVID-19 normalcy soon — here are 20 major myths about COVID-19.

 Click here to see how each state is managing schools amid the COVID-19 pandemic.